TurkuNLP/Finnish-dep-parser/README.md

 Finnish-dep-parser
 ==================

-The dependency parsing pipeline being developed by the University of [Turku NLP group](http://bionlp.utu.fi).
+This repository holds the dependency parsing pipeline being developed by the [University of Turku NLP group](http://bionlp.utu.fi).